 By isolating and repeating images, they created visual rhythms that seemed to reflect real life.

 Though the film was largely ignored at the time, it has become one of the greatest classics in cinema history.

 History Of The Kinoks Film Movement

-They have inspired thousands of people around the world to start filming, and to experiment with editing.
+They have inspired thousands of people worldwide to start filming and experiment with editing.

 Essential Filmmakers Of The Kinoks Film Movement

 The Kinoks movement was one of Russian cinema’s most exciting and vital movements.

 Still, it is often overshadowed by other Russian film movements like the Soviet Montage or the Stilyagi.

 The campaign was formed in 1925 by a group of young filmmakers greatly influenced by avant-garde art and Western European avant-garde films.